Campus Bottle

 Mid-Fi Wireframe

-After sketching out a preliminary wireframe, our focus shifted to strategically placing elements like images, text, and buttons for an enhanced user interface.
-Dark grey areas were designated for captivating images, carefully chosen to align with the aesthetic and capture user attention.
-Simultaneously, light grey spaces were reserved for text, ensuring a balanced and readable layout.
-As we fine-tuned these design details, we kept the overall user journey in mind, ensuring that each visual and textual component contributed seamlessly to a cohesive and engaging narrative.
+After sketching out a preliminary wireframe, the focus shifted to strategically placing elements like images, text, and buttons for an enhanced user interface.
+As I fine-tuned these design details, I kept the overall user journey in mind, ensuring that each visual and textual component contributed seamlessly to a cohesive and engaging narrative.

 Style Guide

-Working with my partner, the two of us curated a style guide for the mobile app design and rebrand.
+Working with my partner, I curated a style guide for the redesign.
 We picked the colors from the original Campus Bottle branding because we wanted to preserve the iconic look and feel of the brand.
-For our typography, we picked Helvetica Neue to maintain a modern and accessible look to the app.
-We also picked Abirl Fatface because it is a modern font with varying line widths, which we thought fit the look we were trying to achieve well.
+For our typography, we picked Helvetica Neue to maintain a modern and accessible look.
+We also picked Abirl Fatface because it is a modern font with varying line widths, which we thought fit the look well.

 Color Palette